nabetse00/ba4f/README.md

   before in order to get thier MBR back
 - If you access a box in a txn you must add it to boxes params

-In a case of a bet contract that can have a lot of bettors or just a few boxes make sense!
-Small MBR no need to optin.
+In case of a bet contract, that can have a lot of bettors or just a few, boxes make sense!
+Small MBR, no need to optin.
 Cannot be read on chain by other contracts.

 ## implemetation

-Contract [bet.py](./smart_contracts/bet.py) uses beaker mapping to create a boxes with `bettor address` as `key `and a `named tuple` as its value containin a `result Uint64` as bet predicted result and `amount Uint64` as the amount betted.
+Contract [bet.py](./smart_contracts/bet.py) uses beaker mapping to create boxes with `bettor address` as `key `and a `named tuple` as its value containing a `result Uint64` as bet predicted result and `amount Uint64` as the amount betted.

 ```python